 It’s a great place if you wanna photograph the castle itself, but if you wanna be on the picture as well it will be quite a challenge.
 The bridge is not so wide so it’s kinda impossible to have a full body picture and top of that it’s usually really crowded.
 Although if you go early or you are patient enough you can still shoot some great portraits on the bridge.

-By foot (official way)
+Getting to the Marienbrücke by foot (official way)

 Your first option is to go by foot, you can see the official map below that marks the hiking trails.
 Actually there are more paths in reality, but if you wanna follow the official way you need to find the red path.
 Start following the pathway until you reach the castle.
 Then you need to go further up on the purple trail and at the end you will reach the bridge with the iconic view.